Nation station: Location

 The station is under and around Place de la Nation – each stopping point oriented along an east–west axis.

 The station of line 1 is in a curve, under the southern part of the square, enclosed between the loop stations of lines 2 and 6.

 The terminus of line 2 forms a loop under the square.
 The arrival on the loop is under Avenue de Taillebourg, and the departure under Avenue du Trône, Place des Antilles and Boulevard de Charonne.
 The station is located southwest of the loop and has two tracks framing a large central platform.

 The terminus of line 6 also forms a loop, with the arrival under Avenue du Bel-Air and the departure under Avenue Dorian, Rue de Picpus and Avenue de Saint-Mandé.
 The trains run along the loop during peak hours but turn back towards Avenue du Bel-Air during off-peak hours (the Dorian-Picpus tunnel then serving as a garage).

 The station of line 9, also in a curve, is set lower than the others, under the northern part of the square, between Boulevard Voltaire and Avenue de Taillebourg.
+The station of line 9 carries the subtitle Place des Antilles.